 For more details on viewing and evaluating artifacts, see also Assess AutoFocus Artifacts.

-indicatoris an artifact that security experts typically observe to detect signs that a network has been compromised.
+An indicator is an artifact that security experts typically observe to detect signs that a network has been compromised.
 Indicators are crucial for implementing a network defense strategy based on threat intelligence.
 The following types of artifacts are considered indicators in AutoFocus:

 AutoFocus determines which artifacts are indicators through a statistical algorithm based on tendency of the artifact to be seen predominantly in malware samples.
-With the MineMeld app, you can forward indicators from external threat feeds into AutoFocus.
-You can then Manage Threat Indicators and Find High-Risk Artifacts that match indicators to check your network for known threats.

-tagis a collection of search criteria that together indicate a known or possible threat.
+A tag is a collection of search criteria that together indicate a known or possible threat.
 Both historical and new samples that match the conditions defined for a tag are associated with that tag.
 You can perform searches and create alerts based on tags.

 Public Tags and Samples

-Publictags and samples in AutoFocus are visible to all AutoFocus users.
+Public tags and samples in AutoFocus are visible to all AutoFocus users.

 For tags you create, you can set the status to public, so that the tag is visible to the AutoFocus community.
 You can revert the tag to be private at any time.